 GM: “As you’re walking across, one of the boards starts to break under your feet.
 As you scramble across, the entire bridge begins to collapse.
 What do you do?”

 Player: “I try to jump to the other side before the whole bridge falls down.”

 GM: “You push off the breaking board with all of your might, catching the ledge with your fingers and hoisting yourself over the edge.
 The bridge falls into the chasm below you.
-But as you do, your sword falls out of your hilt and drops onto a ledge about 20 feet down.
+But as you do, your sword falls out of its hilt and drops onto a ledge about 20 feet down.
 What do you do?”

 What You Need to Play